EfimAlekseevich/jsondiff/readme.md

     - Big-O notation represents the upper bound of the running time of an algorithm.
     Thus, it gives the worst-case complexity of an algorithm.
     Linear Complexity: O(n)
+    - n - the number of pairs of dictionaries and items in lists, including nested dictionaries and lists
 - Handling of incorrect json (multiple identical keys) needed? decision: json package for loading json files
 - Is case sensitivity in keys, strings important when comparing? decision: add args for disable case sensitivity: -k, -a
 - Is the order of the items in the list important when comparing? decision: important